larkintuckerllc/k8s-cka-tutorial/13-understand-self-healing-application/README.md

 * *ownerReferences* metadata field on Pod references ReplicaSet

-* Any Pod matching the selector is aquired by the ReplicaSet, e.g., even existing Pods.
+* Any Pod matching the selector (and not otherwise owned) is aquired by the ReplicaSet, e.g., even existing Pods.
 Has to be the same namespace as the RS though

 * Deleting a ReplicaSet, by default, will delete all aquired Pods; *--cascade=false* option on delete disables this behavior